box/developer.box.com/guides/authentication/oauth2/with-sdk.md

 <Message notice>

-The action token acquired through OAuth 2.0 is inherently tied to the user who authorized the application.
+The access token acquired through OAuth 2.0 is inherently tied to the user who authorized the application.
 Any API call made with this token will seem to come from this application, and the user needs to have access to any file or folder the application tries to access with this token.